DHTMLX/gantt-docs/data/desktop/dynamic_loading.md

 And expects the response to contain subtasks of the expanded item.

 {{note
-You can use api/gantt_onbeforebranchloading_event.md event in order to modify the request url or to add some extra parameters to it.
+You can use the api/gantt_onbeforebranchloading_event.md event in order to modify the request url or to add some extra parameters to it.
 }}

 Enabling dynamic loading